Warm hearty Hong Kong style Borscht (oxtail soup) with oxtail and stew beef, onion, celery, carrot, tomatoes, potatoes, and cabbage.

 This year my husband cooked Thomas Keller’s Pork Tenderloin, and I cooked his favorite soup, Hong Kong Style Borscht, as per his request.

 You might wonder and ask me what the “Hong Kong Style” means.
 According to my husband, this is Chinese style (precisely Hong Kong style cafe’s) Borscht soup.
 The original Ukrainian Borscht soup uses beetroot as a main ingredient while tomato is the main ingredient for the Hong Kong style.

-This soup is my husband’s favorite because his mom (who’s good at cooking) used to make it.
-Besides his mom’s version, it also reminded him of the late night Hong Kong Cafe meals during college since the soup was served complementary with most meals.
+This soup is my husband’s favorite because his mom used to make it.
+Besides his mom’s version, it also reminded him of the late night Hong Kong cafe meals during college since the soup was served complementary with most meals.
 As soon as I became his wife, he asked me if I can make Borscht soup.
-He was asking me who grew up drinking mostly miso soup (we have many variations of miso soup but still they all include miso)!
+He was asking me who grew up drinking mostly miso soup!
 Well I had no idea how to make it and I kept ignoring his wishes for the past few years.

 My husband probably got fed up with me ignoring his request so one day he came to me with a recipe in one hand and asked me to make it.
 I thought I should give it a try and I made the soup.
 I wasn’t much of a fan of oxtail before this soup but I added because his mom always included oxtail.
 Oh boy, I’m so glad I did because it adds wonderful flavor!
 The fatty goodness from the oxtail blends in the soup and provides some yummy grease in a predominately vegetable soup.